Cooperation, loyalty, adherence to the rule of law. These are noble virtues, of which the following are necessary for a free and open society.

 Here’s another reality: the people in power do not give up their power unless they are made to feel uncomfortable.

 Protests will not and cannot be effective unless they are directed at the small number of people in power and make those people feel uncomfortable.

 A Lesson from Comedy

-There’s a lesson there for protests against injustices.
+There’s a lesson there for dissent and protests against injustices.
 Are you punching up or punching down?
 Simple question.
 Foundational ethics.
 Fairly simple concept to understand and simple question to answer.
 At whom is your protest directed and whom is it affecting?

 Back to Reality 2: A large number of injustices are caused by a small number of people.
 Yes, you have the right to protest as part of your ethical duty to work against injustices.
 If you are attacking the large number of people who are the recipients of injustices, you are committing fresh injustices.
 You also are not being effective in your protests.
-If anything, you are helping the power hierarchy by encouraging people to want the power hierarchy to clamp down on protest.
+If anything, you are further empowering the power hierarchy by encouraging people to want the power hierarchy to clamp down on protest.

 Indeed, that is what has happened again and again.
-When the late 1800s and early 1900s anarchists set off bombs in public places, they didn’t turn people against the power hierarchy.
+When in the late 1800s and early 1900s anarchists set off bombs in public places, they didn’t turn people against the power hierarchy.
 The people, who unsurprisingly did not want to be bombed, grew more susceptible to the power hierarchy’s promises of “we will protect you” by clamping down on freedoms.
-The rise of the fascists in Europe was facilitated by them being able to appeal to the real and imagined fears of the anarchists.
+The rise of the fascists in Europe was facilitated by their being able to appeal to people’s real and imagined fears of the anarchists.